-- Abbreviations, especially for journals and publishers, are acceptable.
-Commonly accepted abbreviations such as PMLA, ELH, IUR, E-I, plus OUP, CUP, and more generally UP after any university press should be used.
-However, do not use abbreviations that readers in other countries would not normally
+- Abbreviations can be used for common journals and publishers.
+Commonly accepted abbreviations such as PMLA, ELH, IUR, plus OUP, CUP, and more generally UP after any university press should be used.
+However, do not use abbreviations that users in other countries would not normally recognise.

 - The listing of collections of conference papers or articles by numerous contributors can cause problems.
-The easiest way to ensure that everyone’s contribution is acknowledged in the minimum of space is to follow the following method:
+The easiest way to ensure that everyone’s contribution is acknowledged is to use the following method:

-Full bibliographical details of authors/editors, title, publication details and total page numbers should appear under ‘General Studies’, for example:
+Full bibliographical details of authors/editors, title, publication details, and total page count should appear under ‘General Studies’, for example:

 DE TORO SANTOS, Antonio Raul, & CLARK MITCHELL, D., eds., As Nove Ondas.
 First International Symposium on Celtic Studies, Servicio de Publicacións da Universidade da Coruña (A Coruña), 212.
 [Articles in English, Galician and Spanish].

-If a collection is author-based, then the item would be as follows.
+If a collection is author-based, then the main entry would be as follows.
 For example, under SWIFT:

 REAL, Hermann J., & STÖVER-LEIDIG, Helgard, eds., Reading Swift: Papers from the Fourth Münster Symposium on Jonathan Swift, Fink (Munich), 452.

-Articles within the collection are then listed under individual contributors if still under ‘General Studies’ (or under an individual author as in the case of Swift above), as follows:
+Articles within the collection are then listed under individual contributors in the appropriate section, as follows: